jml-hybs/jml-hybs/README.md

-Hi 👋 My name is I am Jomel Jim D. Doña
+🏎️ I am Jomel Jim D. Doña
 =======================================

 A Teacher and Web Developer
 ---------------------------

 I've been fascinated by computers and technology since high school but had no idea about programming at first and started hacking consoles as a hobby.
 When 2020 started, I finally had the time to learn programming, especially web development.
 Starting slowly but motivated and eager, I worked my way through web development courses covering HTML, CSS, and JavaScript.
 I then set a goal to learn the MERN stack.
-While making projects, I also learn more technologies to incorporate in new projects like Svelte and Firebase 🏎️
+While making projects, I also learn more technologies to incorporate in new projects like Svelte and Firebase.

 *   ✨  I still love teaching!
 *   🚀  I'm currently working on [ClimbsPh (In Progress)](http://climbsph.web.app/) A mounting climbing Social Media App for Filipinos.